Akki8901/Tax-Calculator/README.md

 Tax Calculator
 Overview
 The Tax Calculator is a simple command-line application written in Python.
-It calculates annual income tax based on user input, considering both federal and state (province) taxes for Canada.
+It calculates annual income tax based on user input, considering both federal and provinces taxes for Canada.

 How to Run
 Requirements: